-Notwithstanding the strong majority vote of approval for our executive compensation program in 2020, we have embraced the idea of continuing outreach with our shareholders, particularly for corporate governance and executive compensation issues.
-In the fall of 2020, we reached out to our largest 25 shareholders (which included, to the best of our knowledge, shareholders holding more than 50% of our outstanding stock) and inquired whether it would be helpful to meet and/or speak with us to discuss our corporate governance and executive compensation practices.
-We received positive responses from, and held one-on-one conversations with, a subset of these shareholders, with the remainder indicating that they were satisfied with our corporate governance and executive compensation practices or otherwise not responding to our inquiries.
+Notwithstanding the strong majority vote of approval for our executive compensation program in 2021, we have embraced the idea of continuing outreach with our shareholders, particularly for corporate governance and executive compensation issues.
+In the fall of 2021, we reached out to our largest 25 shareholders (which included shareholders holding more than 50% of our outstanding stock) and inquired whether it would be helpful to meet and/or speak with us to discuss our corporate governance and executive compensation practices.
+We received positive responses from, and held one-on-one conversations with, a significant subset of these shareholders, with the remainder indicating that they were satisfied with our corporate governance and executive compensation practices or otherwise not responding to our inquiries.
 In these one-on-one meetings, shareholders offered their perspectives on relevant issues, and in each case, we were informed that the shareholders were very satisfied with our financial performance, corporate governance profile, and changes to our executive compensation program.
 In the few areas where the shareholders indicated they might see opportunities for enhancement, management shared the information to our Board of Directors for future consideration.
 None of our shareholders advocated for any substantial changes to our executive compensation program.

-While we did not host an Investor Day in 2020 due to the difficulties of coordinating such an event during the COVID-19 pandemic, throughout the year we continued to engage with shareholders in one-on-one meetings to provide forums for them to share their feedback.
+In addition to the shareholder outreach we conduct every fall and winter, on May 27, 2021 we hosted our virtual Investor Day to share our long-term growth and value creation strategy and financial outlook.
+Throughout the rest of the year, we continued to engage with shareholders in additional one-on-one meetings to provide forums for them to share their feedback.
 This is part of our ongoing efforts to connect with our shareholders and be responsive to their perspectives on important financial, strategic and governance matters.

-We urge shareholders to read the CD&A beginning on page 41 of this Proxy Statement, which describes in more detail how our executive compensation policies and procedures operate and how they are designed to achieve our compensation objectives.
+We urge shareholders to read the CD&A beginning on page 38 of this Proxy Statement, which describes in more detail how our executive compensation policies and procedures operate and how they are designed to achieve our compensation objectives.
 The CD&A includes data that demonstrates our pay-for-performance alignment, as well as the Summary Compensation Table and other related compensation tables and narratives.
-Furthermore, for a detailed discussion of our 2020 financial performance and the actions we have taken during recent years, please also see the sections entitled "Our Strategy" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the SEC on February 17, 2021.
+Furthermore, for a detailed discussion of our 2021 financial performance and the actions we have taken during recent years, please also see the sections entitled "Our Strategy" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the SEC on February 16, 2022.